iamk3v/assignment-2-cloud/README.md

     }

 ## Caching and Purging

+This project has implemented caching and purging mechanisms with the goal of minimizing the number for external API calls, reduce latency and avoid hitting rate limits.
+The service also purges expired cache entries to maintain and clear up the cache as well as to reduce storage usage.

+### Overview
+The service stores the external APIs responses in a dedicated Firestore collection called `cache`.
+Each of the cache entries contains:
+- A unique key (constructed from the input parameters, e.g. country code or lat. long.)
+- The data (stored in JSON as a string)
+- A timestamp (indicating when the data was cached)

+### Cache expiration
+Cache entries are valid for a set duration, currently set to 10 hours.
+If an entry is older than the expiration period, it is considered expired.
+A new cache entry is made with each call to the external APIs if there currently is no valid cache entries.
+As an advanced feature, when data is used (from the cache), the service triggers a webhook notification (via the event CACHE_HIT).
+This allows clients or monitoring systems to be notified whenever data is used from cache.

+### Purging
+To avoid keeping stale data, expired entries are purged (deleted) from the cache-collection on Firestore.
+The purging mechanism can be invoked:
+- On startup: Upon starting the service, all cache entries older than 10 hours are purged when the service starts.
+- Periodically: A background goroutine runs on a timer (now set to every hour) to purge expired cache entries while the service is running.

+As an advanced feature, when data is purged (from the cache), the service triggers a webhook notification (via the event CACHE_PURGE).
+This allows clients or monitoring systems to be notified whenever data is purged.

 ## Testing

 This project uses Go's standard `testing` package to implement and execute unit tests.